Skip to main content

 Disassembly window

-Ozone synchronizes the Disassembly window and the Source Code Viewer to automatically display the code currently being executed on source and instruction level.
+The Disassembly window can display associated source code for instruction blocks inline, as well as labels, in order to identify functions and (read-only) data blocks.
+Ozone synchronizes the Disassembly window and the Source Code Viewer to automatically display the code currently being executed at the source and instruction levels.
 Users can jump from disassembly to corresponding source code and vice versa.
 Even when no source code is available, the Disassembly window provides information important for comprehending the firmware's code.

 Window synchronization